joshuabunakima-ship-it/Mermgys.com/README.md

-# Meri My Goal Cleaning Services
+# Meri MGYS Cleaning Services

 High-conversion static website for the DFW cleaning business.
 No build step is required.